vmetodiev/tangenta/README.md

 Micro ATX motherboard for Toradex Verdin iMX8M Mini

 # Alternative Idea
-To be used as a base for developing a Raspberry PI CM5 mATX motherboard...
+To be used as a base for developing a Raspberry PI CM5 (or similar SoM) mATX motherboard...

 # Project Features

-## USB Hub Integration
+## USB Hub
 - 3x USB ports exposed on the rear panel - for mouse, keyboard, storage drive
 - One of the USB ports connects to an M.2 slot with a SIM card (for a mobile modem)

-## HDMI Output
+## HDMI
-- HDMI support via Lontium
+- LVDS to HDMI via Lontium

-## Ethernet Connectivity
+## Ethernet
 - Realtek Ethernet switch for 1000BASE-T
 - SFP 1000BASE-X

-## PCIe Expansion
+## PCIe
-- 2x PCIe slots and an M.2 slot for SSD expansion, powered by a Pericom switch.
+- 2x PCIe slots and an M.2 slot for SSD expansion, powered by a Pericom switch
-- PCIe slots are full-length x16, operating at x1 speed (Gen 2) for enhanced compatibility and performance.
+- PCIe slots are full-length x16, operating at x1 speed (Gen 2)

 ## Industrial Connectivity
 - 2x Isolated CAN transceivers